RagnarB83/ash-documentation/docs/module_dynamics.rst

 Constraints during MD can be implemented in a few ways:

-**Automatic XH constraints with rigidwater in OpenMMTHeory **
+**Automatic XH constraints with rigidwater in OpenMMTHeory**

-By using the autoconstraints keyword (options: 'HBonds', 'AllBonds', 'HAngles') in **OpenMMTheory** one can constrain the XH-bonds ('HBonds'), all bonds ('AllBonds') or all-bonds and all angles ('HAngles').
+By using the autoconstraints keyword (options: 'HBonds', 'AllBonds', 'HAngles') in **OpenMMTheory** one can constrain the XH-bonds ('HBonds'), all bonds ('AllBonds') or all-bonds + all angles ('HAngles').
 Furthermore the rigidwater keyword (True or False) sets the constraints for water molecules if present in the system.
+The autoconstraints keyword should work to add constraints for many forcefields but may fail to work for some manually defined forcefields.

 .. code-block:: python